-- Do not drive your vehicle on public roads with the door frame(s) removed as you will lose the protection that they can provide.
-This procedure is furnished for use during off-road operation only. - Do not drive your vehicle on public roads with the doors removed as you will lose the protection that they can provide.
+• Do not drive your vehicle on public roads with the doors removed as you will lose the protection that they can provide.
 This procedure is furnished for use during off-road operation only.

-Door Frame Installation - Two-Door Models - If Equipped
+Door Frame Installation - Two Door Models - If Equipped